Kenneth Zucker: Life

 Zucker was born in 1950 to Jewish parents and grew up in Skokie, Illinois.
 Zucker received his B.A. from Southern Illinois University, his M.A. from Roosevelt University, and his Ph.D. from University of Toronto in 1982.
 He holds a certification from College of Psychologists of Ontario.

 Zucker became interested in gender identity after reading Richard Green's 1974 book Sexual Identity Conflict in Children and Adults.
 Zucker's graduate work in developmental psychology resulted in his master's thesis on normative gender identity development in children.
 While in graduate school, Zucker met his future collaborator, Susan Bradley, a child psychiatrist on staff at the Child and Adolescent Service of the Clarke Institute of Psychiatry (now the Child and Family Studies Centre of the Centre for Addiction and Mental Health), a public mental health centre and teaching hospital of the University of Toronto Faculty of Medicine.

 Zucker was impressed with the Clarke Institute and met with then chief of psychology, Kingsley Ferguson, who told Zucker of Bradley's new working group assessing children and adolescents with gender identity problems.
 He joined Bradley's group.

-Therapeutic intervention for gender variance

-Methods

-Since the mid-1970s, Zucker has treated about 500 preadolescent gender-variant children to have them accept the gender identity they were assigned at birth until they are at an age he believes they may determine their own gender identity.
-Zucker has stated he has tried to encourage children to accept their birth sex and supports them in transitioning if they still experience gender dysphoria into adolescence.

-For children assigned as male at birth (AMAB), Zucker reportedly asked parents to take away toys associated with girls, and to instruct their child not to play alongside or draw pictures of girls.
-However, one of the parents that originally made this claim has more recently expressed that there was a miscommunication in the original interview and that such directives were to treat the social isolation that stemmed from her son's obsession with dolls.

-Psychologist Darryl Hill wrote that Zucker and Bradley believed that conversion treatments can reduce rejection by enabling gender non-conforming children to mix with children of the same sex, reducing the possibility of adult gender dysphoria.

-Among Zucker's publications is the case history of one patient who was male by birth but underwent a penectomy and was shortly thereafter reassigned as female.
-The publication drew comparisons to the case history of David Reimer, who recalled not feeling "comfortable" as a girl after having transitioned.
-In contrast, the publication's case study did not recant her transition when questioned at age 16 and later at age 26.
-In both cases, the patients reported more masculine behavior and bisexuality, about which Zucker suspects that gender role and sexual orientation develop mostly before birth while gender identity development begins shortly after birth.
-There is some support for the position that "prenatal sex differentiation can at least sometimes trump social influences."